 Factors to Consider While Buying Batting for Hand Quilting

 When it comes to buying any product, there are some do’s and don’ts to follow.
 These will make your purchase worthwhile.

 And buying quilt batting needs the same approach if you’re going to get the best out of your money.
 There are certain factors here, and they are described briefly below.

 The loft is the thickness and weight of the batting.
 Batting with low lofts have a low thickness, and high loft battings have the opposite.
 If your target is a flat smooth surface, then low loft batting is perfect for you.

 Fluffier looks and feel are more achieved by high loft battings.
 Wool is the thickest of them all, and it’s different in other areas also.
 Bamboo is the lightest material, and it can perform better with a cotton blend.

 - Fiber Content

 In our article, we’ve featured mostly 100% natural cotton with a few blend materials.

 All in all, there are several kinds of battings available.
-Such are Cotton, Polyester, Wool, Cotton/poly blends, Bamboo, Bonded, fusible, etc.
+Such are Cotton, Polyester battings, Wool, Cotton/polyester blends, Bamboo batting, Bonded, fusible batting, needle-punched batting, etc.

-The fiber in your batting can have different compositions from all-natural to all synthetic, as well as a blend of both.
+The fiber in your batting can have different compositions from all-natural fibers to all synthetic fibers, as well as a blend of both.
 Each has its own characteristics in terms of thickness, softness, insulation, and all-season use.